CAPACITORS

 The good news is this can be manipulated to make things such as voltage-controlled oscillators (VCOs), in where the capacitance is part of a resonant circuit, and the resonant frequency is changed by modifying the voltage on the capacitor, hence changing the capacitance.
 Diodes also offer this feature and can be used to make FM radio signals by modulating a high-frequency waveform.

 The bad news is that this also adversely affects the capacitance in situations where you want it to stay constant.
+The drop in capacitance can upset op-amp gains, frequency cut-off points of filters, the time constant of RC oscillators, and the noise removal of decoupling caps.
 This can actually be a very significant problems, especially with small package size ceramic capacitors (such as 0603 and 0805 SMD chip capacitors).
 An excellent explanation on this effects if Maxim Integrated’s Temperature and Voltage Variation of Ceramic Capacitors, or Why Your 4.7uF Capacitor Becomes a 0.33uF Capacitor.
-The following graph is from Maxim’s page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!
+This is a placeholder for the reference: graph-of-temperature-variation-of-ceramic-chip-4-7uf-capacitors is from Maxim’s page, and just serves as an example to show by how much the capacitance can vary in normal operation conditions!

 Decoupling